 People believe in what they want to believe.
 And in many cases, reason plays the smallest part in someone’s thinking process.
-The social networks sites have just provided a great platform to amplify the message.
-Any type of messages, that is.
+The social network’s sites have just provided a great platform to amplify the message.
+Any type of messages that is.

 Ideas and respectively posts gain traction only when enough people are liking, commenting or sharing.
-This is just how they algorithms work.
+This is just how the algorithms work.
 The more you like a Facebook post, the more it shows up in your friends’ timeline.
 The more you share an article, the better it ranks on Google.
 The more RTs and hearts a tweet has, the more Twitter prompts followers on what they had missed.
 These are the rules of the game, a.k.a. how the system works.

-And the system got played.
-Big time.
+And the system got played—big time.
 And now we are angry – both the sore losers and sore winners.

 The real problem stems from ignorance, fear and double standards.
-If we really want to double down on fake news and successfully fight the hybrid war attacks, we need to be focusing more on education and learning process.
+If we really want to double down on fake news and successfully fight the hybrid war attacks, we need to be focusing more on the education and learning process.
 Sure, this task requires time to apply successfully.
 And frankly, no one wants to take the responsibility and admit that somehow, somewhen education got screwed up notoriously.